-Based on the premises reported in the previous sections and assuming that at least one of the simplifications mentioned in Section 2.2.1 is applicable (i.e. the system can be casted as Markovian), it is needed to investigate the system evolution in terms of its probability density function in the global phase space $\bar{\theta}$ via the Chapman-Kolmogorov equation [7].
+Based on the premises reported in the previous sections and assuming that at least one of the simplifications mentioned in Section 2.2.1 is applicable (i.e. the system can be casted as Markovian), it is needed to investigate the system evolution in terms of its probability density function in the global phase space $\overline{\theta}$ via the Chapman-Kolmogorov equation [7].
+The integral form of the Chapman Kolmogorov is the following: